 Once you are sure that your border collie is shedding for natural reasons and there are no issues, you can begin combating the swarm of hair that occurs – especially in the thick of shedding season.

-Regular washing and grooming are the best ways to ensure your collie is not shedding excessively.
+Regular washing and grooming are the best ways to ensure that your collie is not shedding excessively.
 Whatever you do, however, do not shave your border collie.

 Equipment to Help Combat Border Collie Shedding